-The demand for blockchain engineers, blockchain software developers, and other blockchain-related professionals increased rapidly in 2018, with salaries rising in parallel.
+The demand for blockchain engineers, blockchain software developers, and other blockchain-related professionals has rapidly been increasing, with salaries rising in parallel.

 Why Work in Blockchain?

-Growth in blockchain-related jobs is represented across almost all industries, from traditional tech to logistics, agriculture, healthcare, financial technology, and beyond.
+Growth in blockchain-related jobs is represented across almost all industries including traditional tech, logistics, agriculture, healthcare, financial technology, and beyond.
 Moreover, crypto startups are raising significant venture capital, making it a lucrative and lively field of specialty.

 The top U.S. cities for blockchain jobs are also among the most desirable.
 In order, the top five cities for finding blockchain jobs are:

 - New York, NY

 Rounding out the top ten were Palo Alto, CA (#6), Austin, TX (#7), Menlo Park,CA (#8), Seattle, WA (#9), and Denver, CO (#10).

 Salaries for those with coveted blockchain skills are high.
 As reported by Hired.com, the median annual salary for blockchain engineers is around $150,000 (a huge bump from $127,000 in 2019), with the most experienced developers earning as much as $175,000 annually.
 Even newer blockchain developers with less experience can expect to receive annual salaries exceeding $91,000.